 Sydney caters to a broad range of educational needs.
-Expat children can attend public, faith-based, co-educational, private, or independent schools in Sydney.
+Expat children can attend public, faith-based, private or international schools in Sydney.
 High school graduates can choose from several prestigious universities, including the University of New South Wales and the University of Sydney.

-There are a number of factors expat parents will need to think about prior to selecting a school for their child, but first and foremost, they will need to consider their family’s education entitlements, which are dependent on the type of visa one possesses.
-Those with permanent residency status have access to free public education.
-Families living in Australia on a temporary resident visa will have to pay for their children's schooling.
+Those with permanent residency status have access to free public education, but families living in Australia on a temporary resident visa will have to pay for their children's schooling.

 Public schools in Sydney

 Children attend public schools based on zones, or catchment areas.
-The details of which neighbourhoods filter into which schools are available on school websites.
-Expat families often base acommodation decisions around access to schooling.
+The details of which neighbourhoods filter into which schools are usually available on school websites.
+Expat families often base accommodation decisions around access to preferred schooling.

 Faith-based schools in Sydney

 Faith-based education is common in Sydney.
-Catholic primary and high schools, run by the Catholic Education Office Sydney, are particularly popular.
-Most suburbs have a Catholic primary school, and schools may accept some non-Catholic families as long as they agree to support the values of the Catholic Church.
+Catholic primary and high schools, run by Sydney Catholic Schools NSW, are particularly popular.

-This option is popular among expats living in Australia on a temporary residence visa, as fees for faith-based schools are often less than what temporary residents are required to pay for access to the public system.
+The Catholic education system has an excellent reputation in Sydney.
+Many parents see this as a comfortable middle ground between public and private education.
+This option is popular among expats living in Australia on a temporary residence visa, as fees for faith-based schools are often lower than the fees temporary residents are required to pay for access to the public system.

 International schools in Sydney

-Although international schools tend to have by far the priciest fees of all the Sydney education options, many expats feel that the cost justifies the benefits of sending their child to an international school.
+Although international schools tend to have by far the highest fees of all the Sydney education options, many expats feel that the benefits justify the cost.

-Firstly, it allows the child the opportunity to study their home curriculum (if available) or an internationally recognised curriculum such as the International Baccalaureate.
+These schools allow children the opportunity to study their home curriculum or an internationally recognised curriculum such as the International Baccalaureate.
 Studying a familiar curriculum ensures continuity and minimises the disruption in the child's learning during relocation.
-Secondly, international schools offer an easy way for parents and children alike to meet other expats and settle into Sydney with more ease.
+International schools also offer an easy way for parents and children alike to meet other expats and settle into Sydney with greater ease.